 "This is not another cold war that we're entering into," he said.
 "Now is not the time for bluster … There are no easy answers, no military solution."

-The US president has since faced a barrage of criticism from both sides of the US political divide for his defence of Russia.
+In the wake of the summit, Mr Trump faced a barrage of criticism from both sides of the US political divide for his defence of Russia.

 In the end, Mr Putin said the ball was in Mr Trump's court, and gifted the US president a World Cup football.